 Of course, all of this depends on the degree of freedom that has been granted to the DJ.
 You may sometimes be restricted by setlists that are not your own, so you may only be responsible for mixing and transitions.
 Even in that case, however, you can still make or break a night with the integration of the tracks.

-Over the course of today’s article, we will be going over some introductory information for DJ’s that are just getting started; it will be mostly focused on using a beginner DJ controller.
+Throughout today’s article, we will be going over some introductory information for DJ’s that are just getting started; it will primarily focus on using a beginner DJ controller.

 What Is A DJ Controller?

 A mixer has all of the controls and software needed to mix the raw audio input already installed, so you don’t need a computer to work with a mixer.
-With digital audio software growing more advanced, computers are increasingly capable of doing mixers, and the controller facilitates that.
+With digital audio software growing more advanced, computers can do mixers, and the controller facilitates that.

 Since mixers can get rather expensive and beginner DJ’s typically can’t afford them, audio software on your computer and a DJ controller can give you mixing capabilities.
 A DJ controller is what you would expect from the name; it is meant to control the mixing of the sound on your computer.